louiswillems/IBM_Capston_Project/README.md

 ## 1. Introduction

-For this problem, we need to have experience in cleaning data, working with API’s and data mining (clustering).
+For this problem, we need to have an experience in cleaning data, working with API’s and data mining (clustering).

-We will scrape the Wikipedia page and wrangle the data, clean it, and then read it into a pandas dataframe so that it is in a structured format like the Toronto dataset (Week 3) but the structure is not the same:
+We will scrape the Wikipedia page, wrangle the data, clean it, and then read it into a pandas dataframe so that it is in a structured format like the Toronto dataset (Week 3) but the structure is not the same:

 - Montréal: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_H
 - Toronto: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M

 For this project, we will need to work with Google Maps API.
-We will user Google Geocoding API in order the get the coordinates from Montréal and Google Places API in order to get all the places (radius=500).
+We will use Google Geocoding API in order the get the coordinates from Montréal and Google Places API in order to get all the places (radius=500).
 We will do the same process with the Foursquare API.
 Next, we will clusters Neighborhoods in Montréal with both informations and we will compare Foursquare with Google API data.